openfl/www.openfl.org/learn/docs/getting-started/index.md

 ## Next Steps

-Now that OpenFL is installed, you can [choose a code editor](/learn/docs/choosing-a-code-editor/) or start creating [your first project](/learn/tutorials/displaying-a-bitmap/)!
+Now that OpenFL is installed, you can [choose a code editor](/learn/docs/choosing-a-code-editor/) or learn how to use OpenFL by creating [your first project](/learn/tutorials/displaying-a-bitmap/).